nickpostovoi/codingchallenges/Mixed Integer Linear Programming/Ocean Internet Cables/oci_report.md

 $\text{inv}Y_{1} = y_{1,1} + y_{2,1} - 2000$ </br>
 $\text{inv}Y_{2} = y_{1,2} + y_{2,2} + \text{inv}Y_{1} - 10000$ </br>
 $y_{1,3} + y_{2,3} + \text{inv}Y_{2} = 10000$ (no inventory at the end of March) </br>

+### Outcome: LP HAS NO PRIMAL FEASIBLE SOLUTION

+To overcome this issue, it is needed to find the minimum relaxation needed for a feasible solution.
+It could be done by introducing slack variables into constraints.
+Slack variables represent the extent to which a constraint is relaxed, so their values are the smallest relaxation needed for feasibility.

+### New decision variables
+$s_{i,j} = \text{extra plant } i \text{ availability in month } j$